Staphylococcal enteritis

 Staphylococcal enteritis is an inflammation that is usually caused by eating or drinking substances contaminated with staph enterotoxin.
 The toxin, not the bacterium, settles in the small intestine and causes inflammation and swelling.
 This in turn can cause abdominal pain, cramping, dehydration, diarrhea and fever.

 Staphylococcus aureus is a Gram-positive, facultative anaerobe, coccal (round shaped) bacteria that appears in grape-like clusters that can thrive in high salt and low water activity habitats.
 S. aureus bacteria can live on the skin which is one of the primary modes of transmission.
 S. aureus can cause a range of illnesses from minor skin infections to Staphylococcus aureus food poisoning enteritis.

 Since humans are the primary source, cross-contamination is the most common way the microorganism is introduced into foods.
 Foods at high risks are those prepared in large quantities.

 Staphylococcus aureus is a true food poisoning organism.
 It produces a heat stable enterotoxin when allowed to grow for several hours in foods such as cream-filled baked goods, poultry meat, gravies, eggs, meat salads, puddings and vegetables.
-It is important to note that the toxins may be present in dangerous amounts in foods that have no signs of spoilage, such as a bad smell, any off color, odor, or textural or flavor change.
+The toxins may be present in dangerous amounts in foods that have no signs of spoilage, such as a bad smell, any off color, odor, or textural or flavor change.

 Enteritis is the inflammation of the small intestine.
 It is generally caused by eating or drinking substances that are contaminated with bacteria or viruses.
 The bacterium and/or toxin settles in the small intestine and cause inflammation and swelling.
 This in turn can cause abdominal pain, cramping, diarrhea, fever, and dehydration.
 There are other types of enteritis, the types include: bacterial gastroenteritis, Campylobacter enteritis, E. coli enteritis, radiation enteritis, Salmonella enteritis and Shigella enteritis.